FJRJ3D/LibraryManagement/readme.md

 ## Project: Task Organizer in Java

 ### Overview
-The goal of this project is to develop a console application in Java that allows users to manage a task list (ToDo list).
-The application will enable users to perform CRUD operations: Create, Read, Update, and Delete tasks.
-The development will follow non-object-oriented programming principles, using primitive data structures and functions.
+The goal of this project is to develop a console application in Java that allows users to manage a book list.
+The application will enable users to perform CRUD operations: Create, Read, Update, and Delete books.
+The development will follow object-oriented programming principles, using primitive data structures and functions.

 ### Roles
 - **Stakeholders:** María and Diego from F5